 Broth Nutrition and Calories

 Broth recipes can vary widely, so the nutrition facts also vary, based on the ingredients.
 Ready-to-serve chicken broth has about 15 calories per cup and only trace amounts of most nutrients, with the exception of sodium.
 Commercially prepared broths tend to be quite high in sodium, with a cup of chicken broth providing about 924 milligrams of the recommended limit of 2,300 milligrams per day.
-Homemade broth can be more nutritious, especially if you limit the sodium content.
+Homemade broth can be more nutritious, especially if you limit or omit the salt.

 Broth and Weight Loss